FAQ about the Wirehaired Vizsla

 by Belinda Perry and Deb Wall

 Educating the public about the breed is one of the most important functions of any breed’s Parent Club.
 As one of the two new breeds recognized by the American Kennel Club in 2014, the Wirehaired Vizsla has had a lot of attention lately.
 With the breed’s debut at the Westminster Kennel Club’s prestigious show in February came press conferences and TV appearances with WKC’s announcer, David Frei.
 Suddenly, it seems that everyone wants to learn about the new breed, which was largely unknown by the general public until the past few years.
 Our booth at Westminster’s Meet the Breeds had so many visitors we completely ran out of brochures before the end of the day.
-But whether we’re at the country’s largest Meet the Breeds event or at a small local event, we all get many of the same questions about the Sporting Group’s newest addition.
+But whether we’re at the country’s largest Meet the Breeds event or at a small local event, we all get many of the same questions about the Sporting Group’s new addition.

 Here are some of our usual FAQ about the Wirehaired Vizsla and our answers.